|

 Lightroom shows its face to what should have been the unsuspecting

-of digital photography.
+world.
 The formal announcement was due during Macworld

 San Francisco.
 However, the news broke on an Apple rumour site on Friday